paulgovan/AutoDeskR-GitBook/data_management/create_a_bucket_and_upload_a_file.md

 ## Create a Bucket and Upload a File {#create-a-bucket-and-upload-a-file}

-The Data Management API provides a way to store and access data on the platform.
-Model files are hosted in the cloud and organized into buckets.
 To create a bucket, first get a token with the `bucket:create`, `bucket:read`, and `data:write` scopes.

 ```
 resp <- getToken(id = Sys.getenv("client_id"), secret = Sys.getenv("client_secret"),